 Toews introduces a complete toolset for advisors to position themselves as Behavioral Economics Counselors.
 These tools include guidance in portfolio construction, custom investor owner’s manuals and private labeled videos, and ongoing investor communications.

 Our Defensive Alpha portfolios aim to reduce market drawdowns without sacrificing participation in rising markets.
-These strategies seek to invest in a global allocation of market blend indices during rising markets, but attempt to exit to defensive, low volatility stocks in the early stages of market declines.
-When markets rebound, the portfolios are expected to return to a growth posture.
+These strategies seek to invest in a global allocation of market blend indices during rising markets, but attempt to exit the equity portion to defensive, low volatility stocks in the early stages of market declines.
+When markets rebound, the portfolios are expected to return to the target allocation.

-Our Unconstrained Tactical strategies attempt to track global allocations of market blend indices during rising markets, but seek to exit to cash or more stable fixed income assets as prices start to move lower.
+Our Unconstrained Tactical strategies attempt to track global allocations of market blend indices during rising markets, but seek to move exposure to fixed income instruments and/or cash as prices start to move lower.
 When markets begin to rebound, the portfolios attempt to return to fully invested positions.
-Because these strategies seek to exit to cash, they are a means of attempting to gain access to above inflation returns with robust loss avoidance.
+Because these strategies become defensive, they are a means of attempting to gain access to above inflation returns with robust loss avoidance.

 Tactical Fixed Income